seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 Where then
 Hath Britain all the sun that shines?
 Day, night,
 Are they not but in Britain?
-I’ the world’s volume
+I' the world's volume
-Our Britain seems as of it, but not in ’t;
+Our Britain seems as of it, but not in 't;
-In a great pool a swan’s nest: prithee, think
+In a great pool a swan's nest: prithee, think
-There’s livers out of Britain.
+There's livers out of Britain.

 **PISANIO**
 I am most glad